osg-htc/docs/docs/data/stashcache/install-origin.md

 # StashCache Origin Installation Guide

 This document describes how to install a StashCache origin service.
 The installation utilizes XRootD and HTCondor for file storage and monitoring, respectively.
-The role of the Origin and Cache is different, following explanation may help to decide when would you need to install which:

-* StashCache cache: role of **"cache"** server is to keep data cached and immediately available (via [stashcp](https://support.opensciencegrid.org/support/solutions/articles/12000002775-transferring-data-with-stashcach) or CVMFS) within Stash federation (without re-transferring from "origin").
-* StashCache origin: The authoritative data server that hosts files locally and serves them to users upon transfer request (via [stashcp](https://support.opensciencegrid.org/support/solutions/articles/12000002775-transferring-data-with-stashcach) or CVMFS) unless data are already cached.

----

 ## Installation prerequisites for Origin